jcatama/jcatama/README.md

 - 👋 Hi, I’m @jcatama
 - 👀 I’m interested in security & blockchain technology
 - 🌱 I’m currently learning cryptography
-- 💞️ I’m looking to collaborate on building any personal projects
-- 📫 How to reach me: :rocket: Twitter @albrtctm

 <!---
 jcatama/jcatama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.